 Transfer credit may be accepted for coursework taken at other regionally accredited academic institutions if it is applicable to your major and has a grade of “C” or higher.
-Courses taken at institutions of higher learning lacking such regional accreditation (including degree-granting proprietary institutions) may also be accepted if those courses are of equivalent content and quality as determined by the appropriate Department Chairperson.
+Courses taken at institutions of higher learning lacking such regional accreditation (including degree-granting proprietary institutions) may also be accepted if those courses are of equivalent content and quality as determined by the appropriate department Dean.

 The College-Level Examination Program (CLEP)